DreasL02/NeuralNetworkAccelerator/README.md

 The remaining architecture is build around the Systolic Array to enable it to be used as a hardware accelerator.

+In [1] a guideline for domain specific architectures is given.

 ### Buffers

 The inputs to the systolic array, the weights and inputs, have to formatted correctly.
 This is done in part a series of